 COA/MAES and Extension continually seek and obtain stakeholder input on program priorities.
-People who attend Extension or MAES programs or are referrals from other agencies are asked to indicate which issues are important to them, their families and communities.
+People who attend Extension or MAES programs or are referrals from other agencies are asked to indicate which issues are important to them, their families, and communities.
 Radio, newsletters, newspapers, and electronic distribution lists are used to inform clientele about the opportunity to make requests for assistance.
-Informational booths are set up at agricultural trade shows, home and garden shows, farmers' markets and health fairs allowing for discussions with people who are not regular clientele.
+Informational booths are set up at agricultural trade shows, home and garden shows, farmers' markets, county fairs, and health fairs to reach people who are not regular clientele.
 These conversations reveal concerns/issues that might not be heard otherwise.
 When common issues surface through these methods, they are considered in the program planning process.

-Stakeholder committees include the sustainable agriculture focus group, MAES State Advisory Council, Ag Coalition (includes representation from the Agricultural Business Association, Farm Bureau Federation, Montana Stockgrowers, Montana Grain Growers, Montana Farmers Union, Montana Water Users, Montana Wool Growers, Seed Growers and Seed Trade), Montana Extension Advisory Council (MEAC), Montana Association of Counties (MACo), county commissioners, health and human service groups, 4-H Foundation, disaster planning and recovery and other state and local groups.
-Faculty routinely participate with these groups and the Natural Resources Conservation Services (NRCS) to provide training and expertise.
+Stakeholder committees include the sustainable agriculture focus group, MAES State Advisory Council, Ag Coalition (includes representation from the Agricultural Business Association, Farm Bureau Federation, Montana Stockgrowers, Montana Grain Growers, Montana Farmers Union, Montana Water Users, Montana Wool Growers, Seed Growers and Seed Trade), Montana Extension Advisory Council (MEAC), additional commodity or programmatic advisory committees, Montana Association of Counties (MACo), county commissioners, Montana League of Cities and Towns, health and human service groups, 4-H Foundation, disaster planning and recovery and other state and local groups.
+Faculty routinely participate with these groups and the Natural Resources Conservation Service (NRCS) to provide training and expertise.
 The Ag Coalition meets periodically with the vice president of agriculture to review program priorities, new initiatives, fundraising efforts, and legislative activities.
+Faculty create or work with representative groups to gain input on their own research and engagement priorities.

 Extension agents also use county profile information to make sure that participants in planning and evaluation sessions reflect the diversity of the area.
-Input is considered throughout the planning, development, implementation and evaluation process.
+Input is considered throughout the planning, development, implementation, and evaluation process.